-(CLO) Electricity is gradually returning to Cuba's capital Havana, days after a nationwide blackout that began last Friday.
+(CLO) Electricity is gradually returning to the Cuban capital Havana, days after a nationwide blackout that began last Friday.

-Power was restored to nearly 90% of Havana on Monday, Cuban officials said.
-Cuban Energy Minister Vicente de la O Levy told a news conference that he expected power to be restored in many other Cuban provinces by late Monday or Tuesday morning local time.
+Power was restored to nearly 90% of Havana on Monday, according to Cuban officials.
+Cuban Energy Minister Vicente de la O Levy said at a news conference that he hoped power would be restored to many other Cuban provinces by late Monday or Tuesday morning local time.

-Power is gradually being restored in Cuba's capital Havana.
+Power grid is gradually being restored in Cuba's capital Havana.
 Photo: Reuters

-The power outages became more worrisome as Hurricane Oscar made landfall in eastern Cuba late Sunday as a Category 1 storm.
-State television reported damage to roofs and walls, and power poles and trees brought down by the storm.
+The power outages became more worrisome after Hurricane Oscar made landfall in eastern Cuba late Sunday as a Category 1 storm.
+State television reported damage to roofs and walls, and power poles and trees downed by the storm.

 Energy Secretary O Levy also said Mexico, Colombia, Venezuela and Russia, among other countries, have offered to help Cuba restore its power grid.